ahmedalhopi/Attendance-Management-Project/README.md

-# Attendance-Management
+# Attendance Management Program

-A project in Java and PostgreSQL databases to manage attendance and absence at the university.
+It is a desktop program developed using PostgreSQL databases, the Java programming language, and JavaFX to create interfaces

-## Installation
+## Requirements

-To install and run the project, follow these steps:
+To run the program you need:

-1. You need netbeans ide to run it correctlly.
-2. Install postgreSQL database.
-3. Open the project from netbeans ide.
-4. Create new connection with database from services.
-5. Right click on DataBase->NewConnection.
-6. In driver select last option New Driver->Add.
-7. Select the drivar file .jar from folder project->Driver->postgresql-42.6.0.jar then click ok then Next.
+1.PostgreSQL database to store and retrieve data.
+2.Netbeans 8.2 IDE to open the project.

+## Steps
+### Install database
-8. Write the database that you want to connect it.
+1.Download the PostgreSQL database and install it.
-9. set user postgres and password that you write it when you install the database.
-10. then select schema that you must create a new schema that name "mang" to run the program correctlly then finish.

-## Edit The Project

-1. Go to DatabaseConnect.java to edit sitting for connection.
-2. The url update value from your connection ,click rhigt on connection Properties->DataBase URL and copy it.
-3. username set postgres and password that you write it when you install the database.

-## Create Database

-1. create a new database you can choose any name but the name will be same the name when you create connection with it.
+2.Create new database with any name as "attendance_management".
-2. create new schema that name must be "mang".
+3.Create new schema but its name must be "managment" to run successfully.
-3. create the tables that sql for these in project folder->SQL Commands->Tables Commands.sql.
+4.From project folder open tables.sql and takes all commands to create tables.
-4. then you can insert a data to test the program from project folder->SQL Commands->Data Insert.sql.
+5.In the project's folder you can take all commands in insert-data.sql to insert data to test the program.

+### Open Project